10 Best Herbal Capsules For Depression

 valeriana officinalis capsule

-As with any supplement, it is advisable to consult a healthcare professional before incorporating valerian capsules into a depression treatment plan.
+As with any supplement, it is advisable to consult a healthcare professional before using valerian for depression, especially if taking other medications.

 3. Maypop (Passiflora incarnata)